At the Maestro Musicians Academy, we believe in the following seven core values:

 Strong English language skills

-Ability to consistently arrive on time to our teaching location(s) at 2600 Massachusetts Avenue in Lexington, 200 Great Road #211 in Bedford, and/or 55 Rhoades Avenue in East.
-Walpole.
+Ability to consistently arrive on time to our teaching location(s) at 2600 Massachusetts Avenue in Lexington and/or 9 Washington Place in Sharon.
 Only one location is required but you may elect to work in more than one, based on demand.
 Please check your route and timing on maps.google.com before applying for this position

 A schedule that will not conflict with your need to hold onto the same teaching day from September through June